COVID-19 pandemic in Austria: 2020

-On 3 October, new daily infections surpassed 1,000 for the first time, with a total of 1,058 new cases.

 On 13 October, results of an investigation into the Ischgl outbreak in March were announced, including conclusions that closing the resort's facilities had been later than desirable and the departure of tourists had not been managed to take place in an orderly manner.
 When a full lockdown had been announced, thousands of tourists had attempted to leave in a matter of hours.
 It was hoped that Austria and other countries might "learn from the mistakes of the past".

 On 17 November, a second hard lockdown went into effect until (and including) 6 December.
 The goal is to significantly reduce the number of new cases and to relieve the pressure on hospitals.

 In November 2020 the University of Innsbruck conducted a second antibody study in Ischgl.
 Seroprevalence was found to be still 45.4%.
 In the first study in April 2020 it was 51.4%.
 The second COVID wave in Austria end of 2020 could not spread in Ischgl.
 During the first wave out of the 1600 inhabitants of Ischgls two persons died.
 Nine were treated in hospital, one at an intensive care unit.

 On 26 December, a third hard lockdown went into effect until (and including) 24 January 2021.
 In between 7-25 December, regulations were relaxed slightly to allow for limited Christmas shopping and limited family gatherings around the Christmas holidays.
 The goal of the third hard lockdown is to lower the new infection numbers even further.